 The transfer of ownership requires a valid title (eg, notarised purchase agreement) as well as an act of transfer.
-Since all real estate in Austria is registered in a public register, called the Austrian Land Register (Grundbuch), the transfer of ownership and most other real rights requires the registration of such rights in the Austrian Land Register.
+Since all real estate in Austria is registered in the public Austrian Land Register (Grundbuch), the transfer of ownership and most other real rights requires the registration of such rights in the Austrian Land Register.
 The registration itself constitutes the necessary act of transfer referred to above.

-Since the legal fate of a building generally follows the legal fate of the land on which it is erected, ownership of the two can usually not be separated.
+Since the legal fate of a building generally follows the legal fate of the land on which it is erected, ownership of the two cannot usually be separated.
 However, in some exceptional cases, ownership of a building or structure on another's land (Superädifikat; Baurecht) is possible.
-The ownership of some of these structures (ie, Superädifikat) is transferred by depositing the title deed (eg, notarised purchase agreement) with the court within whose jurisdiction the real estate is situated.
+The ownership of some of these structures (ie, Superädifikat) is transferred by depositing the title deed (eg, notarised purchase agreement) with the court within whose jurisdiction the real estate is situated